A student transportation provider reduces approval time and TCO by automating the Oracle EBS requisition approval process.

 Oracle EBS Lead – ennVee

-The client is one of the largest school bus operators and student transportation providers in the world, and operates across the United States in 32 states, Canada, and the United Kingdom.
-Its operations include 15,500 school buses in 32 states across US.
-The company also has transit and coach bus services across US.
-They have implemented Oracle E Business Suite 12.1.3 for their Financials, Asset Management and Procurement.
-Oracle iProcurement is used heavily by the client to manage its purchasing and Approval Process.
+The client is one of the largest school bus operators and student transportation, transit, and coach bus service providers in the world, operating across the United States in 32 states, Canada, and the United Kingdom.
+Its US operations include an extensive fleet of 15,500 school buses, as well as transit and coach buses.
+The client uses Oracle E-Business Suite (12.1.3) to support their Financials, Asset Management, and Procurement.
+Oracle iProcurement is used heavily to manage purchasing and the approval process.

 Continue reading “Case Study: Oracle EBS Requisition Approval Process Automation through Work Flow”